 Nugenix Side Effects

 Nugenix is likely safe in healthy people.
-Its been around a long time.
-I'm not aware of any side effects.
-That said, looking at the main ingredients in the product, here are some potential issues that some people who may not be healthy may want to consider:
+It's been around a long time and I'm not aware of any side effects.
+That said, for those who are concerned, here are some potential issues that some people who may not be healthy may want to consider:

-- There is some lab rat research that Tribulus might reduce blood sugar levels.
-Human research on this is lacking.
+- There is some animal research that Tribulus might reduce blood sugar levels.

 - Testofen might reduce blood sugar levels.
 This may be an issue for diabetics who take blood-sugar-lowering medications.